Screening for Type 1 Diabetes

 Thanks to 20 years of research, we can now screen anyone for the earliest stages of type 1 diabetes: autoantibodies.

-Regardless of whether T1D runs in your family or not, you should consider having your children and potentially older family members screened through a simple blood test.
+Regardless of whether type 1 diabetes (T1D) runs in your family or not, you should consider having your children and potentially older family members screened through a simple blood test.

 What are autoantibodies?